softsuiteng/wjbmr/content/articles/2-2/knowledge-attitude-and-perception-relating-to-hiv-stigma-and-discrimination-among-doctors-and-nurses-in-public-and-private-health-facilities-in-maiduguri-nigeria/index.md

 ---
-title: "Knowledge Attitude and Perception Relating to Hiv Stigma and Discrimination Among Doctors and Nurses in Public and Private Health Facilities in Maiduguri Nigeria"
+title: "Knowledge, Attitude and Perception Relating to HIV Stigma and Discrimination Among Doctors and Nurses in Public and Private Health Facilities in Maiduguri, Nigeria"
 date: 2015-09-15T10:00:00+01:00
 draft: false